nodejs/node/deps/npm/docs/content/cli-commands/npm-team.md

 Teams must always be fully qualified with the organization/scope they belong to when operating on them, separated by a colon (`:`).
 That is, if you have a `wombats` team in a `wisdom` organization, you must always refer to that team as `wisdom:wombats` in these commands.

+If you have two-factor authentication enabled in `auth-and-writes` mode, then you can provide a code from your authenticator with `[--otp <otpcode>]`.
+If you don't include this then you will be prompted.

 * create / destroy:
   Create a new team, or destroy an existing one.
 Note: You cannot remove the `developers` team, <a href="https://docs.npmjs.com/about-developers-team" target="_blank">learn more.</a>
 * add / rm: